 The Earth's climate is changing, and these changes will have wide-ranging impacts on communities throughout the world -- and here in Sarasota.
 Although climate change is considered a global issue, many of the natural resource, public health and infrastructure impacts associated with climate change are being addressed on a local community level.

-Through a variety of efforts, the City of Sarasota is working to plan for and mitigate the impacts of climate change on our community.
-The City's Sustainability Program, along with an Internal Climate Working Group (ICWG), a group of city departments committed to guiding the city's work to prepare for climate change, commissioned assistance from HDR to help us understand what we need to prepare for and how to integrate climate projections into city decisions.
+The City of Sarasota is working to plan for and mitigate the impacts of climate change on our community.
+A large team of staff from across departments are working with consultants from HDR to better understand what we need to prepare for and how to integrate climate projections into city decisions.
 The City and HDR are currently working on a Climate Change Vulnerability Assessment and Adaptation Plan.
 A primary goal of this process is to improve city staff's comfort with climate science in order to better coordinate community efforts at hte nieghborhood and local business level in the future.

 What The City Is Doing

 Climate Change Vulnerability Assessment and Adaptation Plan - The city is working with HDR to identify local climate projections, assess and prioritize the vulnerabilities to city infrastructure, and create adaptation strategies where needed.
 This strategic approach is the city's first step in climate resiliency and is meant to serve as a foundation for future community climate work.
-To-date the team has created a technical report which outlines climate projections for the City of Sarasota.
-Click on this link for a one-page summary of local climate projections that have been approved by City Commission in this planning process.
+To-date the team has created an Interim Vulnerabiltiy Report which relays the results of municipal infrastructure vulnerable to climate impacts and a Technical Report which outlines what climate projections the city is using and why.
+Interested community members may refere to the references in the Technical Report to better understand sources for local climate projections.

 Community Greenhouse Gas Inventory (GHGI) - The City has completed a community GHGI for the years 2003, 2007, and 2015.
 The results illustrated a 22% reduction in greenhouse gas emissions community-wide from 2005 to 2015.
 In 2015, the community of Sarasota generated a total of 665,662 metric tons CO2e.
 This is equivalent to the greenhouse gas emissions produced by 140,600 passenger vehicles for one year.